jeyum2/XELF.MagicaGN00T/README.md

 * Example scene `AnimationExample.unity` and corresponded assets are reconstructed. (not fully compatible with previous)

 ### New
-* Added `package.json` is containned for Package Manager.
+* Added `package.json` is contained for Package Manager.

 ### New instructions to Import a `.vox` file
 1. Add `.vox` file into you project folder.